loevans/Penetration-Testing-1/WK16_Submission_File_LE.md

-## Week 16 Homework: Penetration Testing 1
+## Week 16 Homework Subission File: Penetration Testing 1

-### Scenario

-In this assignment, you will work as a recently hired security analyst at Altoro Mutual, a banking service.

- - Concerned about their online presence and the security of their website demo.testfire.net, they have hired you to evaluate the security posture of their operations.

- - As a holder very sensitive customer and financial data, Altoro Mutual is worried malicious actors compromising their website anf gaining this information.

-You are tasked with performing website enumeration, discovery, and vulnerability detection.
-Because this engagement is non-invasive, you will **not** try to hack into their system.
-Rather, you will discover any potential vulnerabilities or leaks that the company should be worried about.

-#### Lab Environment

-You will use Azure online VMs to complete the homework.

 #### Step 1: Google Dorking

 Altoro Mutual wants to ensure that private information that is unavailable on their public website cannot be found by searching the web.

-- For example, Altoro Mutual does not mention their executive remembers on the website.
-Using Google, can you identify who the Chief Executive Officer?
+- Using Google, can you identify who the Chief Executive Officer?
   - Karl Fitzgerald
   ![image](https://user-images.githubusercontent.com/93744925/161839236-60d93753-db6f-4bf1-acf3-dabba6751ef7.png)